aranaescobedo/bicep/README.md

 ## Script Descriptions

 - **[batchsize]**: Code example of how batch size works in Bicep.
+  - **Please note:** The provided code sample may succeed without encountering the conflict error message, possibly due to fortunate timing with other ongoing operations.
 - **[Bicep logo][bicep-logo]**: Download the Azure Bicep logo.
 ## Disclaimer
 Please note that this is provided as-is and may not suit all use cases.
 Use at your own discretion and make sure to thoroughly test before deployment in a production environment.